matthewngc/MatthewNg_T2A2/README.md

 - Other dependencies

   - There are additional dependencies that will be installed when installing the packages listed above.
 All packages and dependencies required for this API application have been frozen in the [requirements.txt](src/requirements.txt) file.
+For further instructions on installing packages for this application, please see [Installation Instructions](#installation-instructions).

 ---